 Mobile free food services policy

-The mobile free food services policy and voluntary accord aims to coordinate homeless support groups in the local area.
-The policy and accord is aimed at the organisations that provide food and companionship to people who are homeless in the inner-city.
+The mobile free food services Policy and Voluntary Accord aims to engender collaboration and communication across all of the mobile voluntary services that operate in the inner-city.
+The Policy and Accord is aimed at the organisations that provide food, blankets, clothing and other sundry items and social connections to people who are homeless and other disadvantaged populations in the inner-city.

 Some other aims of the program involve:

-- giving volunteers access to information to help people exit homelessness
+- giving volunteers access to information to help people access services

 - linking the organisations into the broader homelessness service network